 What we don’t: Slightly awkward focal length.

 There is a lot to like about the 28mm f/2 from Sony, and most notably the price.
 At around $450, this is the cheapest FE lens on this list by quite a bit.
 Sony didn’t partner with Zeiss on this one, but pretty much everything still lines up: the lens offers good sharpness, solid low light performance, and a sturdy build.
-The 28mm f/2 certainly isn’t targeted at professionals, but it’s great for getting started on a budget.
+The 28mm f/2 certainly isn’t targeted at professionals, but it’s great for those getting started on a budget.

 One notable issue we have with the Sony 28mm f/2 is the focal length.
-28mm is narrower than we prefer for big landscape shots, but a little wide for travel photography and portraiture.
-You can always walk closer to your subject to mimic a 35mm or 50mm lens, but 28mm wouldn’t be our first choice.
+28mm is narrower than we prefer for big landscape shots, yet a little wide for travel photography and portraiture.
+You can always walk closer to your subject to mimic a 35mm or 50mm lens, but 28mm certainly wouldn’t be our first choice.
 42mm on Sony’s APS-C cameras is more palatable, which is how many people end up using this lens.

 See the Sony 28mm f/2